Read more about Baptisms, Confirmation, Holy Communion, Anointing of the Sick & Burial, Confessions, Marriage and Ordination.

 The regular confession of sin is a vital component of a healthy spiritual life, and the forgiveness of sins was a task that Jesus Christ specifically committed to his followers.
 In the Episcopal Church, making a private confession to a priest is never required, it is however, frequently very beneficial.
 Confession may be made at any time by appointment with the priest, or during scheduled times during Holy Week.

 Marriage is the lifelong union of two individuals in a sacred covenant.
-In order for a marriage to be performed in our church, at least one of the individuals must be a baptized Christian, and both should be in regular church attendance at least 6 months before the anticipated wedding date.
+In order for a marriage to be performed in our church, at least one of the individuals must be a baptized Christian, and both should be in regular church attendance (at least 3 months) before a wedding date is selected.
 Individuals that have been previously married and divorced, may be remarried in the Episcopal Church; however, the remarriage will need to be approved by the Bishop of the Diocese.
 It is expected that all couples seeking marriage will attend at least 3 sessions of premarital counseling with the rector (or, with permission, another priest or counselor of their choosing).
 Marriages are performed in our church for both same gender and opposite gender couples.

-The fee schedule for marriage services can be found here.
-Wedding Policies
+The fee schedule for marriage services and our wedding policies can be found here: Wedding Policies

 All Christians are called to spread the Gospel and work to build the Kingdom of God; however, some individuals are called to a deeper commitment to serving Christ and his church.
 When the church recognizes and confirms this calling, these individuals may be ordained by the church and entrusted with special roles in the worship of God and the leadership of his people.
 There are three orders of ordained ministry in the Episcopal Church: bishops, priests and deacons.
 Additionally, some individuals (whether ordained or not) are called to the religious life, and may join a community of monks or nuns.
 If you feel that you may be called either to ordained or religious life, or if you are just contemplating ways in which you can serve God more, please speak with Father Kevin.